grrrwaaa/max_jxcore/source/README.md

 # Development notes

-This folder holds the development source files for the Worldmaking Max package.

 At present development occurs on the master branch.
 After the first release, a separate development branch will be used.

 ## Dependencies